No. 16 Coastal Carolina swarms Louisiana Monroe in 59-6 win

 CONWAY, S.C.
+(AP) — Grayson McCall threw a scare into Coastal Carolina fans after finishing off Louisiana Monroe on Saturday.

-(AP) — Grayson McCall threw for 212 yards on 13-of-13 passing with two touchdowns to Isaiah Likely as No. 16 Coastal Carolina rolled to a 59-6 victory over Louisiana Monroe to start Sun Belt Conference play Saturday.
+McCall threw for 212 yards on 13-of-13 passing with two touchdowns to Isaiah Likely as the 16th-ranked Chanticleers rolled to a 59-6 victory to start Sun Belt Conference play Saturday.

 The Chanticleers (1-0 Sun Belt) started 5-0 for a second straight season and have won 16 of their past 17 the last two seasons.